-After some pretty extensive research, I have discovered what I believe are the top 9 curcumin benefits.
+After some pretty extensive research, I have discovered the top 9 curcumin benefits.
 And, probably at least one or two of them would apply to most people.

-Common problems such as obesity, heart disease, depression, and degenerative disease affect many of us at some point in our lives, and they may all at least be helped to some extent with this wonder spice.
+Common problems such as obesity, heart disease, depression, and degenerative disease affect many of us at some point in our lives.
+And, they may all at least be helped to some extent with this wonder spice according to many studies.

 Turmeric (botanical name curcuma longa) is a a plant that is part of the ginger family and is native to Southeast Asia.

 It has been used medicinally for over 4,500 years, and has long served as part of Ayurvedic medicine (an Indian system of healing still widely used all over the world to this day).

 What’s the difference between the powdered root and supplements?